Amazon Web Services

 - In some cases, integrations have a configuration set that limits the amount of data that comes into the runZero console.

 - Some integrations require very specific actions that are easy to overlook.
-If a step is missed when setting up the intergration, it may not work correctly.
+If a step is missed when setting up the integration, it may not work correctly.
 Please review this documentation and follow the steps exactly.

 - If the AWS integration is unable to connect be sure to check the task log for errors.
 Some common errors include: